Nike-Inc/cerberus-doc-site/docs/administration-guide/creating-an-environment.md

 configuration file that we generated.
 AWS Tags are then used to find other Consul clients in the same environment and join their cluster, or to create a new Consul cluster if no other clients are found.

 The Consul instances are configured to automatically backup there data to S3.
-Feel free to look through the [Cerberus Consul Puppet Module](https://github.com/Nike-Inc/cerberus-consul-puppet-module) to learn more about how we configure Consul.
+Feel free to look through the
+<a target="_blank" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-consul-puppet-module')" href="https://github.com/Nike-Inc/cerberus-consul-puppet-module">Cerberus Consul Puppet Module</a> to learn more about how we configure
+Consul.

 ## Upload Vault Certificate